-The quality of the roads and abilities of Italian drivers are shockingly poor.
-The further south in Italy in your motorhome you go, the more pronounced this becomes.
-Read our post about how to drive in Italy to get a flavour!
-Of course, it is possible to drive around Italy in your motorhome without mishap, as long as you don’t mind drinking a bottle of vino a night to help you come down!
+The quality of the roads and abilities of Italian drivers are mixed.
+The further south in Italy in your motorhome you go, the more the road network requires investment.
+Read our post about how to drive in Italy to get a flavour.

 - You must carry your driving licence and have a minimum of third party insurance cover for your motorhome.
 Post Brexit you will need a 1968 International Driving Permit and a green card as proof of insurance.

 - You must also carry a warning triangle, a reflective jacket (for the driver and all passengers) and fit snow chains or winter tyres between 15 October and 15 April, or when conditions dictate.
 Check here for more information about driving in Italy.